gajus/roarr/README.md

  */

 import log from 'roarr';
-import ulid from 'ulid';

-// Instance ID is useful for correlating logs in high concurrency environment.
-//
-// See `roarr augment --append-instance-id` option as an alternative way to
-// append instance ID to all logs. const instanceId = ulid();

-// The reason we are using `global.ROARR.prepend` as opposed to `roarr#child`
-// is because we want this information to be prepended to all logs, including
-// those of the "my-application" dependencies.
-//
-// Note: If you are adding logger to a package intended to be consumed by other
-// packages, you must not set `global.ROARR.prepend`.
-Instead, use `roarr#child`. global.ROARR.prepend = {
-  ...global.ROARR.prepend,
-  application: 'my-application',
-  instanceId
-};

 const Logger = log.child({
   // .foo property is going to appear only in the logs that are created using